[?] Subscribe To This Site

 Nicole was one of them.
 I knew her in high school and as her illness progressed, I watched her slowly waste away.

 The images of her skeletal figure, just before her parents sent her to the anorexia nervosa treatment center, still haunt me.
 I can still picture her gaunt frame.
 The way the skin on her face seemed to be pulled so tight against her cheekbones, you could see the outline of her teeth.
-I can remember watching her, sitting in the school cafeteria picking at her food, eating little if any.

 It wasn't until later, much later, that I realized I had never actually seen her take a bite.
 All she did was move the food around, then throw it away and leave the cafeteria.